 Why does God call it a "forsaking me" (8:8) and "an evil thing" (12:17)?

-They depose God as king.
+They deposed God as king.
 The system with judges required faith in God, they did not need a standing military defense.
-They trust more in worldly security and what they can see than in God.
-In any case, the problem was not the system, but their own sin.
+They trusted more in worldly security and what they could see than in God.
+In any case, the system was not the problem, but their own sin.
 It was because of sin that God allowed the enemies to attack.

 Do we want to be a little too much like everyone else?

-It is often easier to trust what we can see than God.
-When can we become too concerned with worldly security at the expense of God?
+It is often easier to trust in what we can see than in God.
+When do we become too concerned with worldly security at the expense of God?

 “Many modern Christians are so eager to be relevant to their culture that they adopt the world's way of thinking.
 Instead of becoming salt and light to the world, we often become like the world, and need light and salt ourselves.”
 John Stott